yihuitham/GA-Project2/README.md

   - 2 routes
   - 3 different reach hooks
 - **Use 3rd party API and/or Firestore**
   - API call with Axios and display the data for the user.
-You may use any API of your choosing or [Find an available API here](https://github.com/public-apis/public-apis)
+You may use any API of your choosing.
   - You may also opt to use Firebase/Firestore if you need to store data.
 - **Craft a `README.md` file that explains your app** to the world.
-[README Template](https://github.com/SEI2-jeddah/README-Template/blob/master/README.md)

 ## About